ShauryaSambyal24/Graphing_engine/README.md

 Output

 The program outputs a visual representation of the Gaussian-like function $y = 2^{(-x^2)}$ centered at the origin, scaled appropriately for a terminal window.

+user can run programme on their own complier.